How do I detect and release locks in Amazon Redshift?

 To release a lock, wait for the transaction that's holding the lock to finish.
 You can also manually terminate the session by running the following command:

 Terminating a PID rolls back all running transactions and releases all locks in the session.
-The locks are then claimed by the other transactions that are waiting to execute.
+The locks are then claimed by the other transactions that are waiting to acquire the lock.

 Note: When PG_TERMINATE_BACKEND(PID) returns "1", it typically indicates a successful termination request to the PID.
 However, this doesn't guarantee that the PID actually was terminated.
 In some cases, the PID cannot be determined depending on its internal status.
 Therefore, it's a best practice to also check STV_SESSIONS (and other relevant system tables) to confirm whether the PID was actually terminated.